 Let’s Talk About the Book of Abraham is an easy-to-read summary of the important gospel topic.
-Egyptologist Kerry Muhlestein looks at its history, discusses the facsimiles, and weighs the limitations of current theories—including his own.
-Muhlestein also describes the benefits of the Joseph Smith Papers manuscripts and explains how he’s been spiritually uplifted by the doctrines in Abraham’s book.
+In this interview, Egyptologist Kerry Muhlestein looks at the history of Abraham’s book, discusses the facsimiles, and weighs the limitations of current theories—including his own.

 I have been researching the Book of Abraham for nearly two decades.
 I have long intended to write a extensive book that would go through all the issues in great detail.
 I would like to do two versions of that book, one for an academic non-believing audience and one for the typical member of the Church of Jesus Christ of Latter-day Saints.

 About ten years ago I thought I was close to being able to write such a book, if I just finished researching a few topics.
 Instead, as I delve into any given topic, I see several more important topics that I feel I need to research first, so I am not yet ready to write that full treatment even now, a decade later.
 I also know that it will be a few more years until I can start to work on it, and it will take a few years to write.